IHC says intelligence suspects another bid on Imran Khan's life - ExBulletin

 Justice Farooq noted that the cause of action upon which this motion was based no longer exists.
 Responding to the judge, PTI’s attorney said they would file a new claim today.

 The court cannot suggest a location for the demonstration.
-It is up to the administration of the capital to decide if they want the PTI to organize their protest camp at D-Chowk or at F-9 Park,” Judge Farooq said.
+It is up to the capital’s administration to decide whether it wants the PTI to organize its protest camp at D-Chowk or F-9 Park, Judge Farooq said.

 The court then adjourned the case until November 22.

-The PTI filed a petition with the IHC on October 31 asking for permission to gather and hold a sit-in and to urge the government to ensure the security of the marchers.
+The PTI had filed a petition with the IHC on October 31 asking for permission to gather and stage a sit-in and to urge the government to ensure the security of the marchers.

 The petition, filed by PTI leader Ali Nawaz Awan, mentions that the party has held several public rallies, seminars, corner meetings, public rallies and conventions.
 He said the PTI was a peaceful party and did not believe in confrontation with state institutions.

-He therefore asked the court for permission to gather the protesters in the capital and organize a sit-in on the Sri Nagar highway between areas H-9 and G-9 and near the Weekly Bazaar which is under administrative control. of the Deputy Commissioner following the Decision of the Supreme Court of Pakistan.
+He therefore asked the courts for permission to round up the marchers in the capital and stage a sit-in on the Srinagar highway between areas H-9 and G-9 and near the weekly bazaar which is under the administrative control of the Deputy Commissioners following the Supreme Court of Pakistan Ruling.

 On Thursday, Pakistan’s Supreme Court rejected a plea to stop the PTI’s long march, calling the petition unsuccessful.

-“On the face of it, the court’s interference in the matter would be premature. […] court will exercise judicial restraint in such political cases,” Chief Justice Umar Ata Bandial said as he heard the case while presiding over a three-member bench, including Justice Athar Minallah and Justice Ayesha Malik.
+Prima facie, court interference in the matter would be premature […] The court will exercise judicial restraint in such political cases, Chief Justice Umar Ata Bandial said as he heard the case while presiding over a three-member bench, including Justice Athar Minallah and Justice Ayesha Malik.

 JUI-F Senator Kamran Murtaza had moved the court last week, seeking to stop the long march, but the SC told him that if the law and order situation worsened, he could enter a new plea.